 Third party mobile sites which are used for advertising must meet the 70% rule.
-Marketing material (e.g. sweepstakes) which is accessed via a mobile phone must carry an age affirmation page.
+Marketing material (e.g., sweepstakes) which is accessed via a mobile phone must carry an AAP.

-Direct messaging to mobile devices may only be undertaken to recipients who have confirmed that they are over the legal age of alcohol purchase (for example they may be part of a registered club) and consented to receiving such communications.
+Direct messaging to mobile devices may only be undertaken to recipients who have confirmed that they are over LPA (for example they may be part of a registered club) and consented to receiving such communications.
 Phone (device) registration data alone is not considered acceptable as in many cases a minor's phone is registered to their parent.